top of page

 Sandown has built a lively community space where folks can get their hands in the dirt, grow delicious, nutrient-dense food, meet their neighbours, and contribute to the restoration and stewardship of the land.

-The community garden is 15,000 square feet of in-ground and raised beds, with wood chip pathways and a central gathering area.
-Garden beds are 3’x10’ or 4’x10’ each, and membership includes irrigation and use of some larger tools such as wheelbarrows.
-Participants are expected to have their own hand tools.
+The community garden is 3/4 of an acre of in-ground and raised beds, with wood chip pathways and a central gathering area.
+Garden beds are 3’x10’ in-ground or 4’x10’ raised, and includes supplementary automated irrigation and some shared tools.

-No synthetic fertilizers, pesticides, herbicides, fungicides, or pressure treated wood is allowed, and garden beds must be kept weeded and mulched (using straw or leaves).
+No synthetic fertilizers, pesticides, herbicides, fungicides, or pressure treated wood is allowed, and garden beds must be kept weeded and mulched.

 The Sandown News